-We design the
+We design the failure modes first.

 Most AI projects fail not because of bad models — but because of wrong outcomes, ignored risks, and no adoption plan.
-We fix that with a process built from benchmarking 40+ models across real production conditions.

-Why AI projects keep failing the same way
+Why AI projects keep failing the same way.

 The pattern is consistent across industries.
 We have seen it, measured it, and built a process that does not repeat it.